AlphaPiece/libraries-under-sea/libef/README.md

 > Heap property: the key stored in each node is either greater than or equal to (≥) or less than or equal to (≤) the keys in the node's children, according to some total order.

 A binary heap is typically represented as an array.
 Let an array A represent a heap (a complete binary tree).
 The root of the tree is A[0], and given the index i of a node, we can easily compute the indices of its parent, left child, and right child.

+The number of internal nodes in a complete binary tree is always floor(n/2).
 ```
 parent(i):
     return (i - 1) / 2